 After telling you about the differences between bushed and brushless motors, we address in detail one of the aspects that limit the most the design of a small actuation solution: the selection of direct current motors (DC motors) and alternating current motors (AC motors).
 Depending on our drive requirements (speed/rpm, starting torque, power, torque/Lb-Ft, etc.) and the characteristics of each of these motors, we will opt for one or the other.
 We hope you find our advice useful.

-Classification of direct current motors and alternating current motors
+Classification of DC motors and AC motors

 First, we will focus on the various options you will find when looking for electric motors:

 These motors are classified based on the way their inductor coils are connected.

 - Series-wound motor

 Their classification is based on their rotation speed, number of input phases and the type of rotor.